 If you need to communicate with your child during school, call the office and leave a message for your child.
 That message will be given to your child.
-A child will only be called to the phone if it is an emergency.

-Please make all carpool or after school pick up arrangements with your child before school.
+Please make all carpool or after school pick up arrangements with your child before the school day.